 Warmer weather is here to stay for a while as Fall quickly approaches, and unfortunately with that comes hurricane season.
 From June through November, it is imperative to prepare for unexpected severe weather emergencies.

-Be mindful that Cocoa Beach, Satellite Beach and other beachside cities all the way inland to Merritt Island will usually be under mandatory evacuation while mainland cities such as Rockledge, Melbourne, Titusville, Palm Bay, and Viera will be under an advisory.
-This is even at Category 3 and Category 4 hurricane advisory levels.
+Be mindful that Cocoa Beach, Satellite Beach, and other beachside cities all the way inland to Merritt Island will likely be under mandatory evacuation during stronger named storms while mainland cities such as Rockledge, Melbourne, Titusville, Palm Bay, and Viera will be under an advisory.
+This is even at Category 3 and Category 4 hurricane advisory levels across Brevard County.

 Take the time to create your pet disaster preparedness tool kit to feel confident in your emergency plan, limit stress in an emergency situation, and ensure you and your pet have the items you need to ensure your safety and well-being.